roadrunner-server/roadrunner-docs/docs/en/plugins/applogger.md

 func (r *RPC) Log(in string, _ *bool) error {}
 ```

 Methods represent severity levels.
-Where the `Log` method doesn't have a severity and logger directly to the `STDERR`.
+The `Log` method doesn't have severity and sends messages directly to the `STDERR`.